carwinx05/Simple-Termux-Xfce4/README.md

 After running the script, open and close Termux. (first time only)

-Now you can start the desktop by running the command below in Termux:
+Now you always can start the desktop by running the command below in Termux:

 ```bash
 startdesktop
 ```
 Open the Termux X11 and Enjoy!

 ## Key Features